AdobeDocs/journeys.en/help/using/about/troubleshooting.md

  ![](../assets/canvas-disconnected.png)

 Next to the **[!UICONTROL Test]** toggle and the **[!UICONTROL Publish]** button, a warning sign can be displayed.
 This warning sign displays errors detected by the system and prevents test mode activation or journey publication.
 Most of the time, errors detected by the system are linked to errors visible on the activities but sometimes they are linked to other issues.
 In this case, you can display them, try to identify the issue using to the error description.
-If you can’t identify the issue, you can copy the details and send them to the administrator or to support.
+If you can't identify the issue, you can copy the details and send them to the administrator or to support.
 Note that errors blocking the test and errors blocking the publication are similar.

 The system detects two kinds of issues: errors and warnings.
 Errors block publication and test activation.
 Warnings indicate potential issues that are not blocking test activation or publication.
 You will see a description of the issue and an issue log ID of the type ERR_XXX_XXX.
 This will help technical support identify the issue.